 West Coast Cornhole is the grandaddy of the bay area cornhole scene, run in Pleasant Hill / Walnut Creek by two guys who've done as much as anybody to grow the game in California as anybody: Ron Stokes and Ken Jones.

 North across the water in Vallejo, the new kid on the block North Bay Elite Cornhole has quickly grown into an extremely active club that not only runs a weekly blind draw but co-hosts ACL regionals with West Coast.

 Down the east bay in Pleasanton, Pacific Coast Cornhole has been a solid presence in Pleasanton for several years.
 Heading south from there Hollywood Cornhole does its things in Milpitas (it's named after the nickname of the guy who runs it, not the city...) and further south than that you'll find Silicon Valley Cornhole down in San Jose.

 Surprisingly, there's no organized cornhole in San Francisco, or anywhere on the peninsula between there and San Jose.

 Cornhole Tournaments in the Bay Area

 Every Tuesday, West Coast Cornhole runs a weekly blind draw at the Winslow Center in Pleasant Hill that's open to anybody.
 Wednesday the action shifts to the south bay where both Pacific Coast and Silicon Valley run Switcholio tournaments, then on Thursdays things move north again to Vallejo where North Bay Elite runs a blind draw of their own.

-As far as ACL/ACO sanctioned tournaments, West Coast and North Bay Elite also team up once a month to host an ACL regional at Napa Smith Brewery in Vallejo.
+As far as ACL/ACO sanctioned tournaments, West Coast and North Bay Elite team up to host an ACL regional every month at Napa Smith Brewery in Vallejo.

 Bars with Cornhole Boards in the Bay Area